galenseilis/old_blog/_posts/discrete-differential-geometry-keenan-crane-notes.md

 To build intuition for this, consider a flat region of a curve.
 The normal motion is not changing with the length of the curve within this region.
 If you instead consider a curved region, like a circle, there is a change in length.

-Formally, let us consider an mostly arbitrary change to the curve $\gamma$, which is given by the function
+Formally, let us consider a mostly arbitrary change called the *variation* to the curve $\gamma$, which is given by the function

 $$\eta : [0,l] \mapsto \mathbb{R}^2$$